tea2code/fantasy-rts/documentation/Kernel.md

 ## Plugin

 The plugin package consists of two parts.
 First is the interface and API for individual plugins.
 Every plugin library must have one class which implements the plugin interface.
 Additionally in some place in the library the plugin API must be included and the implemented plugin class must be registered using the method `REGISTER_PLUGIN(<Name-Of-Plugin-Class>)`.
 This is all to create a plugin.
 Of course every plugin library should implement modules or else the plugin will nevery do anything.
-Invisible every plugin library contains also a version method (defined in the plugin API) which returns the implemented plugin API version.
+Every plugin library contains also a version method (defined in the plugin API) which returns the implemented plugin API version.
 In the unlikely case that the plugin API will change somedays this version is used to determine incompatibilities.

 The second part of the package is the plugin loading related code which is only used inside the kernel.
 It consists of a plugin manager and a platform independent library loader.
+The plugin loading mechanism allows to load regular plugin libraries but also any generic library.
+This is helpful if a plugin is linked to a dynamic library.
+In this case the dynamic library must be loaded before the plugin.

 ## Shared